rileyallyn/website/src/posts/womp-womp/index.md

 ![The redesigned site]({counter3})

-While being similar to the original verison, I think the counter being a bit more prominent works a lot better.
+While being similar to the original version, I think the counter being a bit more prominent works a lot better.

 ### Vercel kinda sucks